Criticism of Java: Lack of tuples

 Java does not natively support tuples, resulting in a proliferation of third-party implementations which must be imported and handled by the programmer.

-Lambda expressions

-Until Java 8 introduced lambda expressions, it was difficult to pass a method as a parameter to another method.
+The argument against a generic tuple class is the danger it poses in proliferating unmaintainable code.

 Abstracted relationship between code and hardware

-In 2008 the United States Department of Defense's Center Software Technology Support published an article in the "Journal of Defense Software Engineering" discussing the unsuitability of Java as the first language taught.
+In 2008 the United States Department of Defense's Center Software Technology Support published an article in the Journal of Defense Software Engineering discussing the unsuitability of Java as the first language taught.
 Disadvantages were that students "had no feeling for the relationship between the source program and what the hardware would actually do" and the impossibility "to develop a sense of the run-time cost of what is written because it is extremely hard to know what any method call will eventually execute".
 In 2005 Joel Spolsky criticized Java as an overfocused part of universities' curricula in his essay The Perils of JavaSchools.
 Others, like Ned Batchelder, disagree with Spolsky for criticizing the parts of the language that he found difficult to understand, claiming that Spolsky's commentary was more of a 'subjective rant'.

 Performance

 Before 2000, when the HotSpot VM was implemented in Java 1.3, there were many criticisms of its performance.
 Java has been demonstrated to run at a speed comparable with optimized native code, and modern JVM implementations are regularly benchmarked as one of the fastest language platforms available – typically no more than three times slower than C and C++.

 Performance has improved substantially since early versions.
 Performance of JIT compilers relative to native compilers has been shown to be quite similar in some optimized tests.

 Java bytecode can either be interpreted at run time by a virtual machine, or be compiled at load time or run time into native code which runs directly on the computer's hardware.
 Interpretation is slower than native execution, but compilation at load time or run time has an initial performance penalty.
 Modern JVM implementations all use the compilation approach, so after the initial startup time the performance is similar to native code.

-Game designer and programmer John D. Carmack concluded in 2005 about Java on cell-phones: "The biggest problem is that Java is really slow.
-On a pure cpu / memory / display / communications level, most modern cell phones should be considerably better gaming platforms than a Game Boy Advance.
+Game designer and programmer John Carmack concluded in 2005 about Java on cell-phones: "The biggest problem is that Java is really slow.
+On a pure CPU/memory/display/communications level, most modern cell phones should be considerably better gaming platforms than a Game Boy Advance.
 With Java, on most phones you are left with about the CPU power of an original 4.77 mhz (sic) IBM PC, and lousy control over everything."